Kanaka Simhasanam: Plot

+In the meantime, Narasimhan and gang, with the help of Tripurasundari gets the information of Kanakan being a drama artist and exposes him, leading to the heartbreak of Kanchanalakshmi.

+The next day, Narasimhan tries to marry Kanchanalakshmi forcefully but ends up being beaten up by Kanakambaran and his gang, now having learnt the truth of his real identity.

-After many days Kanakambaran learns that he was originally Suryanarayanan who was adopted by the palace cook.
-After a fight, Kanakambaran returns to drama world and Narasimhan becomes a good man.
+After a fight, Kanakambaran returns to the drama world and Narasimhan becomes a good man.
 Later, Kanjanalakshmi is married to Narasimhan.
 The story ends with the song of the drama couples dancing.